documentnode/documentnode.io/release-notes/relnotes-1.2.141.md

 ## Miscellaneous improvements & fixes

 * Fixed issues of creating custom pages with one or more parent folders
-* Fixed the default background colour issue of blog cover images
+* Fixed the default background color issue of blog cover images
 * Fixed issues of Unicode characters in the anchors of Table of Contents (TOC)
 * Fixed an issue of site builder shortcuts during inline editing